Charlie Kelman: Loans to Gillingham

 On August 31, 2021, Kelman joined Gillingham on a season-long loan.
 He returned however to his parent club in November due to frustrations about a lack of playing time.
 On January 14, 2022, with previous manager Steve Evans having left the club, Kelman returned to Gillingham for the remainder of the season.

 Leyton Orient (first loan)

 On July 25, 2022, Kelman signed for League Two club Leyton Orient on a season-long loan deal.

 Wigan Athletic (loan)

 On January 31, 2024, Kelman signed a contract extension with Queens Park Rangers, subsequently joining League One club Wigan Athletic on loan for the remainder of the season.

 Leyton Orient (second loan)

+Charlie Kelman in 2024 during his time at Leyton Orient.

 On June 29, 2024, Kelman signed for League One club Leyton Orient on a season-long loan deal.

 Having helped the club reach the play-offs, winning the League One Golden Boot with twenty-one goals, Kelman was named EFL League One Player of the Month for April 2025.